-DIY: Holiday Bow Wreath Tutorial
+DIY: Holiday Gift Bow Wreath

 When I was a kid I had deemed no gift completely wrapped unless it had a matching bow on it.
 My Poppa would work so hard to stack presents under the tree so that no present would have a squashed adornment that I had handpicked myself.
 When the presents were opened, he’d put all of the bows from all of his presents in my hair.

 Isn’t it strange how such a little item can bring back such amazing and wonderful memories?
 My Poppa isn’t with us anymore.
-In fact, this will be the second Christmas that he hasn’t give me his bows.
+In fact, this will be the second Christmas that he hasn’t given me his bows.
 But when I saw the huge bags of them for sale, I knew I wanted to somehow craft with them somehow to remember my grandfather and grabbed three packages to take home.

 In the end, things came together amazingly well in this fun, holiday bow wreath.
 I hope you’ll make your own and love it every bit as I love mine!